Estimated reading time: 15 minutes

 The women talked about their family homes, husbands, partners, grandparents and family members too ill to travel; obviously, they were worried.
 Also, they explained that officials had told them to apply for Universal Credit, which they had done that week.
 However, they now faced a five-week wait for the money.
 I didn’t want to ask, but I did; did they have any money?
 They smiled and said yes, they had some savings.
 It wasn’t much, but once it was gone, they had nothing.
 They had left Ukraine with nothing; however, they are proud people guided by their strong Catholic faith.
 I had enormous respect for them, so I called on support from various people and charities within our community.
 As usual, they came forward and did what they needed to do…

 I could see these people had been through enough; now, they must start to heal.
 However, they need support as they deal with day-to-day issues with people who can get the necessary answers.
-More importantly, with people, they could trust.
+More importantly, they were with people they could trust.

 Children support Ukraine with messages of hope.